voidmous/my.reveal.js/react_summary/01_ecmascript.md

 	- mainly used in server side (Node.js)
 * AMD
 	- load modules asynchronously
-	- used mostly in front-end
+	- used mostly in traditional front-end
 * ES6 Module

 <!-- vertical -->